 Other M&D Actors and Networks

-The JMDI is implemented in partnership with civil society and other local actors (chambers of commerce, private sector, universities etc.) in order to ensure that the initiatives as far-reaching in terms of impact, population outreach and sustainability.
+The JMDI is implemented in partnership with civil society and other local actors (chambers of commerce, private sector, universities etc.) to ensure that the initiatives are far-reaching in terms of impact, population outreach and sustainability.
 It is important for the JMDI to connect these actors with each other and facilitate networking opportunities between them.

 A network of European organisations, established with the overall objective of improving cooperation among the member cities, regions and other organizations and contributing to policy-making on human capital development and economic migration.

 The CLGF works to promote and strengthen effective democratic local government throughout the Commonwealth and to facilitate the exchange of good practice in local government structures and services.

 Standing Committee for the Euro Mediterranean Partnership for Local and Regional Authorities

 More and more European municipalities and regions are involved in overseas development.
 In most cases, their actions are supported by their national governments.
 CEMR's network for North/South local government cooperation seeks to promote the exchange of experience and best practice between the relevant parties.
 It also endeavours to highlight the role played by local government and their associations in overseas cooperation policies.

 A Brussels-based network of regional and local officers on asylum and immigration.
 The group meets regularly to share good practice from the regions and to liaise with the EU institutions on legislative developments and funding opportunities.
 Work focuses on the key asylum and immigration issues of reception and integration.